Shirley Sherrod: Class action lawsuit

 After Sherrod and her husband lost their farm when they were unable to secure United States Department of Agriculture (USDA) loans, they became class action plaintiffs in the civil suit Pigford v.
-Glickman.
-The department agreed to a settlement in which compensation was paid between January 1, 1981, and December 31, 1999, in what has been described as "the largest civil rights settlement in history, with nearly $1 billion being paid to more than 16,000 victims."
+Glickman (1999), which had been brought by Black farmers alleging racial discrimination in the department's allocation of farm loans and assistance during a period of nearly 20 years.
+In what has been described as "the largest civil rights settlement in history," the USDA agreed to pay compensation, with nearly $1 billion being paid to more than 16,000 victims."

 A federal law passed in 2008 — with then-Senator Barack Obama's sponsorship — to allow up to 70,000 more claimants to qualify, which included New Communities, for the communal farm in which Sherrod and her husband had partnered.
 In 2009, chief arbitrator Michael Lewis ruled that the USDA had discriminated against New Communities by denying a loan to the operation and extending more favorable terms to white farmers.
 New Communities received a $12.8 million settlement that included $8.2 million in compensation for loss of farm land, $4.2 million for loss of income and $330,000 to Sherrod and her husband for "mental anguish".

-Sherrod was hired by the USDA in August 2009 as the Georgia director of rural development, the first black person to hold that position.
+Sherrod was hired by the USDA in August 2009 as the Georgia director of rural development, the first Black person to hold that position.